-The Bitgem difficulty chart provides the current Bitgem difficulty (BTG_ diff) target as well as a historical data graph visualizing Bitgem mining difficulty chart values with BTG_ difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Bitgem difficulty chart plots the Bitgem difficulty target over time and the current Bitgem difficulty (BTG_ diff) target.
+Including a historical data graph visualizing BTG_ mining difficulty chart values with Bitgem difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Bitgem Difficulty Increase

-The Bitgem difficulty adjustment levels are calculated using the daily difficulty average data points in the Bitgem difficulty graph.
+The Bitgem difficulty data levels are calculated using the daily difficulty average data points in the Bitgem difficulty graph.

 Bitgem Difficulty History for the Last 120 Days